 The Bottom Line

-Long-term disability insurance is non-negotiable for any American who relies on their paycheck.
+Long-term disability insurance is non-negotiable for anyone who relies on their paycheck.
 Short-term is a nice-to-have if your employer doesn't already provide it.
 Start with an own-occupation policy at 60-65% of income, with a benefit period to age 65.
 Compare at least 3 carriers and look at financial strength ratings (A or higher).